ishankhare07/scrapper/README.md

 # scrapper
-a scrapper written in python with requests and very BeautifulSoup
+a scrapper written in python with urging requests and very BeautifulSoup

 ## Installing
 * Clone this repo